What You Need to Know About Gretna Theatre

 Q: With the theatre being located in the Lebanon Valley, what is Gretna Theatre’s role in the community?

 We also have our Family Series, which is one of my favorite programs we do.
 Each summer, we offer literary-based shows geared toward children ages K-6 and their loved ones.
-For this year’s series, we’re opening with “A Year with Frog and Toad,” and then we are bringing in Jeff Boyer’s Big Bubble Bonanza, which was a big hit when we did it a couple of years ago.
-After that, we’re doing “Knuffle Bunny: A Cautionary Musical,” and then we close with “The Cat in the Hat.”
+In 2024, we featured “A Year with Frog and Toad,” Jeff Boyer’s Big Bubble Bonanza, “Knuffle Bunny: A Cautionary Musical,” and “The Cat in the Hat.”

 What’s exciting about the Family Series is that all of the shows that we produce in-house are based on literary works and, through support from the Hershey Company, every family gets to leave with a book from the show, so that’s really awesome!
 I have a seven-year-old and two-year-old, and my seven-year-old is obsessed with it.